warden-protocol/wardenprotocol/docs/docs/build-a-keychain/introduction.md

 ---

-## Keychain Onboarding
+## Keychain onboarding

-### Register a keychain
+### Register a Keychain

-This paragraph gives a step-by-step instruction on how to onboard a new keychain to Warden Protocol.
+This paragraph gives a step-by-step instruction on how to onboard a new keychain to the Warden Protocol.

 1. Have a funded warden address for transaction fees.